 How to pack your bicycle:

-- Choose a good quality bag.
-A hard shelled box or soft bike bag are your best bets, having been designed specifically for the task with pockets for wheels and gear, and often extra accessories for added protection.
-You can’t go wrong with Scicon, or for a local rental hub try Bike Box On-line.
+1 Choose a good quality box.
+A hard-shelled box made of carbon fibre plastic or metal are your best bets, having been designed specifically for the task with pockets for wheels and gear, and often extra accessories for added protection.
+If you do not have the space to store a bike box, try out a local rental hub like Bike Box On-line.
+In addition to hard boxes, we will also cover the following bike bags:

-- Cable-Tie the chain to the big ring.
-The teeth on your big chain-ring will chew through pipe lagging, towels, and your padded bag if you’re not careful.
+4 Cable-Tie the chain to the big ring.
+The teeth on your big chainring will chew through pipe lagging, towels, and your padded bag if you’re not careful.
 A bash at the right angle can easily chip a tooth even through soft padding.
-You can securely hold the chain on the big ring with a couple small cable ties which will form a sheath to keep the chain ring safe.
+You can securely hold the chain on the big ring with a couple of small cable ties which will form a sheath to keep the chainring safe.
 Any padding put on top will be saved from a big-ring-mauling, and any stress on the teeth will be distributed over a wider area.

 Travelling with bikes – Travel Insurance